Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 There are two ways of integrating Interstitial Ads: showing interstitial ad at a specific location, or using our new "Autostitial Ad" to show an interstitial automatically between activities.
 If the specific location of the Interstitial Ad is less important, use the Autostitial Ad, otherwise use the standard Interstitial integration.

 ####Showing Autostitials
-"Autostitial" stands for "Auto Interstitial"; use this integration to show an Interstitial Ad each time an activity changed.
+"Autostitial" stands for "Auto Interstitial"; use this integration to show an Interstitial Ad each time an activity is changed.
 Simply call ```StartAppAd.enableAutoInterstitial();``` after calling ```StartAppSDK.init```.
 You can gain more control over the frequency of Autostitial Ads using two methods: time frequency and activity frequency.
 #####time frequency